sila0164/GameHex-Editor/GHEX Language Documentation.md

 All files to be read by GameHex use the extension ".ghex".
 Any file not called ".ghex" gets ignored.
 .ghex files are utf-8 text files, and can be created with any text editor.

 The program currently does not have any error reporting through the ui.
 If you want to create your own scripts or lists, use the log for debugging.
+Enabling debug can also be very useful for debugging scripts.
+Set it to true in Settings.json.
+Debug prints a lot more info to the log.

 For a practical example, check out my Suite for Ghost Recon Breakpoint here:
 TBD